Why is Alexa flashing blue and green?

 The orange light will start spinning as Echo is in the process of connecting to a Wi-Fi network.

-These are some of the most common light colors you will see on your Echo device, and hopefully, this guide has answered any questions you had before reading.
+These are some of the most common lights and colors you’ll see on your Echo, and hopefully, this guide has answered any questions you had.

-Overall, the colors flashing on your Echo device can provide important information about its status and any potential issues it may be experiencing.
+Overall, the colors flashing on your Echo device can provide important info about its status and any potential issues it may be experiencing.

 If you’re unsure what a particular color or pattern of flashing lights means, you can try consulting the device’s user manual or contacting Amazon customer support for assistance.